hansemannn/applepaydemo/README.md

 # Ti.Shopping
 Ti.Shopping is an example application on how to use the Ti.ApplePay module with Titanium Mobile.
-It requires the [Ti.ApplePay](#) module and iOS 9.
+It requires the [Ti.ApplePay] module (Release in January 2016) and iOS 9.

 <img width="1094" src="http://abload.de/img/example8bjv1.png">